kstenerud/concise-encoding/ce-structure.md

 ##### Content String

-In content strings, leading and trailing whitespace is not considered significant.
-Whitespace sequences between printable sequences in a content string are considered equivalent to a single space character (u+0020).
-Whitespace at the beginning or end of a string can be ignored (trimmed).
+Content strings behave much like regular strings, except that:

+ * Leading and trailing collapsible whitespace must be removed from each line in the string before being passed on from the decoder.
+ * If the last line ends in collapsible whitespace and is not otherwise empty, the collapsible whitespace at the end must be converted to a single space (U+0020).

+For the purposes of this rule:

+ * Collapsible whitespace is a sequence containing only the TAB (U+0009) and SPACE (U+0020) characters.
+ * A line is a sequence of characters delimited by either a line breaking sequence [(Unicode classes BK, CR, LF, NL)](http://www.unicode.org/reports/tr14/#Table1), or the beginning or end of the content string.
+ * Leading collapsible whitespace is collapsible whitespace that occurs between the beginning of the line and the first non-collapsible whitespace character.
+ * Trailing collapsible whitespace is collapsible whitespace that occurs between the last non-collapsible whitespace character and the end of the line.

-Implementations may alter whitespace in content strings for aesthetic reasons so long as at least one whitespace character remains between printable sequences.
+CTE encoders may add leading collapsible whitespace to content strings for aesthetic purposes.

+**Note**: At the application level, content strings generally follow the same rules as [HTML content strings](https://www.w3.org/TR/html4/struct/text.html#h-9.1), but this is beyond the scope of Concise Encoding.

-**Note**: Concise Encoding doesn't interpret [entity references](https://en.wikipedia.org/wiki/SGML_entity); they are treated as regular text by decoders.
-Applications may interpret them as they wish.
+**Note**: Concise Encoding doesn't interpret [entity references](https://en.wikipedia.org/wiki/SGML_entity); they must be treated as regular text by decoders and never converted.

 **Example**: